Computer Science

 • Participants in the program are self-funded.

-For further information regarding this program, please see the department's website
+For further information regarding this program, please see visit the EECS undergraduate program page.

 Minor Requirements